-Administrative Minutes October 10, 2020
+Administrative Minutes November 9, 2020

-Thérèse S. Barnes

-Clerk/Court Executive

-SUPREME COURT OF GEORGIA
+Thérèse S. Barnes Clerk/Court Executive SUPREME COURT OF GEORGIA

-SEVENTH ORDER EXTENDING DECLARATION OF STATEWIDE JUDICIAL EMERGENCY
+EIGHTH ORDER EXTENDING DECLARATION OF STATEWIDE JUDICIAL EMERGENCY

 On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
-That Order has been extended six times, with modifications, by orders issued on April 6, May 11, June 12, July 10, August 11, and September 10, 2020.
+That Order has been extended seven times, with modifications, by orders issued on April 6, May 11, June 12, July 10, August 11, September 10, and October 10, 2020.
 After consulting with the Judicial Council of Georgia and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.

 Courts in Georgia have continued to perform essential functions despite the pandemic.
 Courts have also greatly expanded the use of remote proceedings and have resumed limited in-person proceedings that can be conducted safely.
 In an effort to return to more robust court operations, many of the deadlines imposed by law on litigants in civil and criminal cases that had been suspended, tolled, or extended since the initial March 14 Order were reimposed as of July 14, allowing more pending and newly filed cases to move forward in the judicial process.
-The last extension order on September 10 authorized the Chief Judge of each superior court, in his or her discretion after consultation with the District Attorney, to resume grand jury proceedings if doing so can be done safely and in compliance with public health guidance based on local conditions.
+The September 10 order authorized the Chief Judge of each superior court, in his or her discretion after consultation with the District Attorney, to resume grand jury proceedings if doing so can be done safely and in compliance with public health guidance based on local conditions.
 A number of courts have utilized this authority, and many more are expected to do so going forward.

-However, jury trials, which require the assembly of larger numbers of people and thus pose more significant issues for conducting safely, have remained suspended.
-That blanket prohibition cannot continue, even though the pandemic continues, because our judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by trial, and our trial courts have accumulated many cases that are awaiting trial.
-The September 10 extension order directed the Chief Judge of each superior court to convene for each county in his or her circuit a local committee of judicial system participants to develop detailed guidelines for the safe resumption of jury trials in the county, utilizing the "Guidance for Resuming Jury Trials" included in the Appendix to this order.
-And as announced in the September 10 order, this order in Section I below authorizes the Chief Judge of each trial court, in his or her discretion, to resume the jury trial process if local conditions allow and the Chief Judge, in collaboration with the local committee, has developed and issued a final jury trial plan.
+The last extension order on October 10 recognized that the blanket prohibition of jury trials, which require the assembly of larger numbers of people, could not continue, even though the pandemic continues, because our judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by trial, and our trial courts have accumulated many cases that are awaiting trial.
+The September 10 order directed the Chief Judge of each superior court to convene for each county in his or her circuit a local committee of judicial system participants to develop detailed guidelines for the safe resumption of jury trials in the county, utilizing the "Guidance for Resuming Jury Trials" included in the Appendix to this order.
+The October 10 order authorized the Chief Judge of each trial court, in his or her discretion, to resume the jury trial process if local conditions allow and the Chief Judge, in collaboration with the local committee, has developed and issued a final jury trial plan.
+A number of courts have already issued their plans to safely resume jury trials, and many more are in the process of developing those plans with their local committees.